apl-cornell/viaduct/artifact-eval/README.md

 Since compiled programs are distributed, we need to run multiple instances of Viaduct.
-For instance, to execute our example program `hm-out.via`, we need two participants standing in for hosts `alice` and `bob` respectively.
+For instance, to execute our example program `hm-out.via`, we need two participants standing in for hosts `alice` and `bob`, respectively.

 The easiest way to accomplish this from the single terminal window we have is to run one of the commands in the background: